NonzwakaziMgxaji/skyvue-weather-app/README.md

 ## Acknowledgements

-The Weather App utilizes weather data provided by external APIs, and proper attribution is given within the application to comply with the terms of service of the respective weather API providers.

-We would like to express our gratitude to the developers and maintainers of the weather API providers for providing the data used in this application.
+The Weather App utilizes weather data provided by external APIs, OpenWeatherMap API and the SheCodes Weather API.
+I would like to express my gratitude to the developers and maintainers of the weather API providers for providing the data used in this application.

-Another huge shout out to Matt Delac(@matthieua) and the SheCodes programme and their online coding workshops for women.
+Another huge shout out to [Matt Delac](https://www.linkedin.com/in/mattdelac/) and the SheCodes programme and their online coding workshops for women.
 If you would like to gain some coding skills, do check them out on the link below:

 [SheCodes](https://www.shecodes.io/)